 Her foals will sell at moderate prices to people willing to keep in touch with us and help us prove them out.
 This is your chance to get an awesome foundation bred foal out of ranch proven mare bloodlines.
 Her mother carries the proven bloodlines from the Grantier Quarter Horses (see our links).
 We really believe in this mare line and hope her babies continue that tradition.
 You are welcome to view all the mare's siblings here at the ranch and her 2014 daughter or ask for photos of them at work and rest.
 You can research her pedigree further online at All Breed Database.

 Pepper has not been a steady or a reliable producer for us each year but the ones she does produce are pretty awesome which is why we stick with her and stand by her horse-family history.
 She lost her first foal in 2009; foaled big, white faced filly, Pepsi, in 2010; was open in 2011; lost a set of twins in 2012; was pasture exposed and open to our perlino stallion, Walter O Rielly aka Radar in 2013; exposed her to Radar again for 2014 and had an awesome buckskin filly, San Ella Drift JW; took the year off for 2015; exposed and open for 2016 to TRR Paddys Texas Gin; and finally foaled an awesome 2017 bay stallion, Paddys Gin Pumbaa JW by Tex.
 We switched gears again and decided to expose Pepper back with Walter O Rielly.
-We are in love with her 2014 filly (she will have her own mare page as well) by him and have her home ranching on her and decided we wanted to try for another.
+We are in love with her 2014 filly (she will have her own mare page as well) by him and have her home ranching on her and decided we wanted to try for another in 2018.
 We got a buckskin stallion this time, Congo Drift JW.
-She will be exposed the same way again for 2019.
+Pepper has come up open last couple of years and is exposed to Radar again for a 2021 foal.